arnabgcp/bookstore-springboot/README.md

 1. Apply the terraform code:
    - `$ terraform apply`

-For more information on the Cloud Build service account, refer to Appendix A at the bottom of this document.
+For more information on the Cloud Build service account, refer to Appendix D at the bottom of this document.

 ## Triggering a Build